Home

 The M&A practitioner

 Sort each record’s table by consideration to isolate the megadeals.
 Compare capital-deployment cadence across compounders — how many years pass between transformational transactions, and how much capital sits idle in the interim.
-The pattern of a Berkshire (long dormant periods punctuated by decisive megadeals) versus a Constellation (hundreds of small deals a year, no dormancy) is the reference contrast.
+The pattern of a Berkshire (long dormant periods punctuated by decisive megadeals) versus a Constellation (hundreds of small deals a year) versus a Blackstone (fund-cycle rhythm) is the reference contrast.

 Persona 3